adhithyakrishna/email-validator/README.md

 1) Open command prompt navigate to the cloned folder.

-2) In the command prompt, type the command `maven clean install`.
+2) In the command prompt, type the command `mvn clean install`.
 This will install all the dependencies as well as run the Junit test cases.

 3) In the command prompt, type the command `mvn package` to package the content as a jar file.